2026 Education Policy

 program.

-Institute that involves evaluating an individual’s relevant prior learning (including
+that involves evaluating an individual’s relevant prior learning (including formal,

-formal, informal, and non-formal learning) to determine the credit outcomes of
+informal, and non-formal learning) to determine the credit outcomes of an individual

 Specified credit: Credit that can be granted towards particular or specific